Can Explanations Improve Recommendations? Evidence from Prediction-Informed Explanations: Details of Statistical Results

 Therefore, we have established that even when the regression functions implicitly used by LLMs are complex and nonlinear, they can still accurately identify the set of true important variables $S^*$.
 This ability is again attributed to the vast amount of data and diverse environments encountered during their training.

-How does the knowledge of $S^*$ improves the convergence rate for the nonlinear models (e.g. deep neural networks)? \citet{schmidt2020nonparametric} demonstrated that the minimax convergence rate for a deep neural network with $n$ observations and $d$ variables (predictors) is $O_P(n^{-2/(2+d)})$.
-Therefore without the knowledge of $S^*$, a standard ML model trained on $p$ predictors would have an error rate of $O_P(n^{-2/(2+p)})$.
+Regarding how the knowledge of $S^*$ manages to improve the convergence rate for the nonlinear models (e.g. deep neural networks), \citet{schmidt2020nonparametric} has demonstrated that the minimax convergence rate for a deep neural network with $n$ observations and $d$ variables (predictors) is $O_P(n^{-2/(2+d)})$.
+Therefore, without the knowledge of $S^*$, a standard ML model trained on $p$ predictors would have an error rate of $O_P(n^{-2/(2+p)})$.
 In contrast, with the knowledge of $S^*$—as provided by LLM-generated explanations—the oracle ML model effectively learns from only $s^*$ predictors and achieves an error rate of $O_P(n^{-2/(2+s^*)})$.
-Since $s^* \ll p$, this suggests that incorporating LLMs' explanations (i.e. the knowledge of $S^*$ can significantly boost the learning efficiency for general nonlinear ML models.
+Since $s^* \ll p$, this suggests that incorporating LLMs' explanations (i.e. the knowledge of $S^*$) can significantly boost the learning efficiency for general nonlinear ML models.

-As an exmample, Fig.\ref{fig:convergence_rate_comparison_nonlinear} compares the convergence rates with a fixed number of observations ($n = 10000$) and a varying number of predictors ($p$), where the number of true important variables is $s^* = 20$.
+As an example, Fig.\ref{fig:convergence_rate_comparison_nonlinear} compares the convergence rates with a fixed number of observations ($n = 10000$) and a varying number of predictors ($p$), where the number of true important variables is $s^* = 20$.
 As expected, the oracle ML model significantly reduces the estimation error, with the reduction becoming larger for larger $p$.